weiching-hol/agrilive/README.md

 ### Hello, I'm Wei Ching :blush:

-A highly motivated individual, who self-learnt machine learning, and is currently pursuing a Natural Language Processing (NLP) internship.
+A highly motivated individual, who self-learnt machine learning, and is currently a data scientist at a medtech startup.
 Coming from a Social Science background, I aspire to be an AI Engineer who builds impactful and scalable solutions for global problems.
 Two causes that I fervently believe in are poverty :rocket: and women empowerment :woman:.

-- 🔭 I’m currently working on deployment of ML models - learning Scala and other data engineering concepts
+- 🔭 I’m currently working on information extraction with BERT
-- 🌱 I’m currently learning Pytorch - started my Deep Learning journey with Keras and learning a new framework now
+- 🌱 I’m currently learning model deployment - how are AI models useful when I can't deploy them?
-- 👯 I’m looking to collaborate on machine learning projects for social good - for instance Driven Data's [Genetic Engineering Attribution Challenge](https://www.drivendata.org/competitions/63/genetic-engineering-attribution/)
+- 👯 I’m looking to collaborate on real world social impact projects using machine learning or other innovative technologies
 - 🤔 I’m looking for help with deepening my programming skills - picking up some computer science fundamentals now (C++)
 - 💬 Ask me about ANYTHING! :satisfied:
-- 📫 How to reach me: drop me an [email](mailto:wcong.2017@socsc.smu.edu.sg)
+- 📫 How to reach me: drop me an [email](mailto:cherie.ong.wc@gmail.com)
 - 😄 Pronouns: :running:
 - ⚡ Fun fact: I'm a Politics, Law and Economics major student